-CHEM 1003 Introduction to Chemistry / 3 credits (3 lec.)
+CHEM 1003 Introduction to Chemistry

-Prerequisite: MATH 0033 Intermediate Algebra or higher, or ACT Math score of 19 or higher, or ASSET Math score of 43 or higher on the Intermediate Algebra test or Compass Algebra score of 41 or higher.
+Prerequisite: MATH 0033 Intermediate Algebra or higher, or ACT Math score of 19 or higher or Accuplacer Elementary Algebra score of 80 or above.

 Fundamentals of chemical terms and applications to laboratory studies.
-Students will achieve an understanding of the foundations of chemistry, chemical formulas, chemical reactions, balancing equations, stiochiometry, and gas laws.
+Students will achieve an understanding of the foundations of chemistry, chemical formulas, chemical reactions, balancing equations, stoichiometry, and gas laws.
 Extensive drills on calculations and use of hand-held calculator in problem solving will be included.
 Recommended for those with no prior study of chemistry.

-~CHEM 1004 General Chemistry I and Lab / 4 credits
+~CHEM 1004 General Chemistry I and Lab